tjguk/networkzero/README.rst

   hides the implementation.
 However ZeroMQ does what we need and is available cross-platform and cross-language and with Python bindings.

+  (Just came across http://nanomsg.org/index.html which is something similar but implemented by someone who cares about Posix-compliance & open licensing).

 * Why not use [some zeroconf implementation]?

   This is somewhat the converse of the ZeroMQ question above.
 And the answer